Oxen-AI/oxen-release/Tabular.md

     -h, --help                  Print help information
     -o, --output <output>       Output file to store the transformed data --randomize             Randomize the order of the table -s, --slice <slice>         A continuous slice of the data you want to look at.
+Format:
+                                'start..end' Ex) '10..25' will take 15 elements, starting at 10 and
+                                ending at 25.
+        --schema                Print the full list of columns and data types within the schema.
-Ex, 0..10 -t, --take <take>           A comma separated set of row indices to look at.
+    -t, --take <take>           A comma separated set of row indices to look at.
 Ex 1,22,313 --vstack <vstack>...
 Combine row data from different files.
 The number of columns must match.